 Let’s face it, most chain saws and brush cutters are not particularly eco-friendly since they spew out lots of 2-stroke oil and gas smoke.
 Nonetheless, I needed to get both of these devices for making headway into our driveway area and future walking paths around the property.
 Hence, a dilemma.
 How best to strike the balance?

-So I cranked up the Google machine, asked questions on the Mother Earth News forums, and reviewed model designs among the more established and reputable manufacturers (product longevity is also a more sustainable choice than buy-and-toss crap machines).
-After doing a bunch of research, this was what I came up with.
+So I cranked up the Google machine, asked questions on the Mother Earth News forums, and reviewed model designs among the more established and reputable manufacturers (product longevity is also a more sustainable choice than low quality buy-and-toss machines).
+After doing a bunch of research, this was what I came up with: